4 Home Changes That Can Affect Homeowners InsuranceOctober 15, 2020

 Consider Potential Increases to Liability Risk

 Some structures or additional property items can, themselves, create an increased liability exposure on your premises.
-Adding a pool, for example, can greatly increase your liability risk.
+When it comes to swimming pools and home insurance, for example, adding a pool can greatly increase your liability risk.

 So, if you are undertaking this type of property addition, it is a good idea to review your liability limits and consider increasing them or purchasing a Personal Umbrella Liability policy that will provide you with an additional $1M of liability limit.